scepman/scepman-docs/docs/certificate-deployment/domain-controller-certificates.md

 ## Installation on the Client

 Then you must download our Open Source SCEP client software [SCEPClient](https://github.com/scepman/scepclient/releases/tag/20211029-0857-framework).
 Releases with the suffix _-framework_ use .NET Framework 4.6.2, which is pre-installed on Windows Server 2016 and compatible with newer versions.
-Other releases require the [.NET Core 3.1 Runtime](https://download.visualstudio.microsoft.com/download/pr/9845b4b0-fb52-48b6-83cf-4c431558c29b/41025de7a76639eeff102410e7015214/dotnet-runtime-3.1.10-win-x64.exe) to be installed on the target systems.
+Other releases require the .NET Core Runtime to be installed on the target systems.

 Execute the following command in an elevated command prompt on a domain controller to receive a Domain Controller certificate from SCEPman: